Does Medicare Cover Back Surgery?

 - Follow healthy behaviors for proper nutrition and weight management.

-- Exercise to help prevent back pain and hasten recovery if pain does develop.
+- Exercise to help prevent back pain and hasten recovery if the pain does develop.